MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/overview.md

 The following platform features are useful for mobile production sites:

 * [**Autoscaling**](https://docs.microsoft.com/azure/app-service/manage-scale-up): With App Service, you can quickly scale up or scale out to handle any incoming customer load.
-Manually select the number and size of VMs, or set up autoscaling to scale your mobile-app back end based on load or schedule.
+Manually select the number and size of VMs, or set up autoscaling to scale your service based on load or schedule.

-* [**Staging environments**](https://docs.microsoft.com/azure/app-service/deploy-staging-slots): App Service can run multiple versions of your site, so you can perform A/B testing, test in production as part of a larger DevOps plan, and do in-place staging of a new back end.
+* [**Staging environments**](https://docs.microsoft.com/azure/app-service/deploy-staging-slots): App Service can run multiple versions of your site, so you can perform A/B testing, test in production as part of a larger DevOps plan, and do in-place staging of a new mobile service.

-* [**Continuous deployment**](https://docs.microsoft.com/azure/app-service/deploy-continuous-deployment): App Service can integrate with common _source control management_ (SCM) systems, allowing you to easily deploy a new version of your back end.
+* [**Continuous deployment**](https://docs.microsoft.com/azure/app-service/deploy-continuous-deployment): App Service can integrate with common _source control management_ (SCM) systems, allowing you to easily deploy a new version of your mobile service.

 * [**Virtual networking**](https://docs.microsoft.com/azure/app-service/web-sites-integrate-with-vnet): App Service can connect to on-premises resources by using virtual network, Azure ExpressRoute, or hybrid connections.